Dozens of Black cultural sites will be preserved for years to come, thanks to a $3 million grant - Local News 8

 One of those women was Coretta Scott, who lived in the building when she was a student at the New England Conservatory of Music.
 It was during this time that she started dating her future husband Martin Luther King Jr., according to the League’s website.

-The storied brownstone in Boston’s South End is currently in a process of rehabilitation, and the League hopes to make the building a center of affordable housing for students once again.
-The new funds will go toward restoring the entry portico.
+The storied brownstone in Boston’s South End is currently in a process of rehabilitation, and the new funds will go toward restoring the entry portico.

 The site where the first enslaved Africans arrived

-Note: Correction: A previous version of this story stated that the League of Women for Community Service planned to house students in its historic building in Boston as it had done decades ago.
-The organization does have an affordable housing program for students, but they are housed in a separate building.